DmitryYurov/bitonic-cuda/README.md

 # Bitonic Sort

-This project implements a [bitonic sorting algorithm](https://en.wikipedia.org/wiki/Bitonic_sorter) using CUDA.
+This project implements the [bitonic sorting algorithm](https://en.wikipedia.org/wiki/Bitonic_sorter) using CUDA.
 Bitonic sort is a sorting algorithm particularly well-suited for parallel implementation.

 ## What does this project do?